I still remember when I first learned about SEO.

 Competition is continuously on the rise.
 The ones who do SEO of their platforms will indeed have a distinct advantage in traffic and viewers.

 I hope that the concepts are more precise now.

-Let’s move to the next question in the SEO Guide.
+Let’s move to the next question in our SEO Guide for beginners.

 Can I Do SEO?